Sustainable Construction Methods

 The WRAP (Waste & Resources Action Programme) Plasterboard Programme is aimed at supporting market development for increased recovery and recycling of plasterboard.
 A number of initiatives have been developed to encourage the segregation, collection and reprocessing of plasterboard, and therefore reduce the amount going to landfill.
 More information on all of WRAP’s initiatives can be found on www.wrap.org.uk or call the WRAP helpline on 0808 1002040.

-For advice on sustainable construction and choosing material and technologies that minimise damage to the environment and local community, see www.greenspec.co.uk.
+For advice on sustainable construction methods and choosing material and technologies that minimise damage to the environment and local community, see www.greenspec.co.uk.
 A directory of sustainable products and building materials is available on this website.
 Information is given about different types of plasterboard with above average performance in terms of global warming (carbon footprint) and solid waste.
 Manufacturers’ contact details are also provided.

 Concrete and Mortar